skeeto/skeeto.github.com/_posts/2022-06-26-Assertions-should-be-more-debugger-oriented.markdown

 The situation in Python is similar: `assert` raises AssertionError — a plain old exception — and `pdb` won't break until the stack has unwound, exiting context managers and such.
-Only once the exception reaches the top level goes it enter "post mortem debugging," like a core dump.
+Only once the exception reaches the top level does it enter "post mortem debugging," like a core dump.
 At least there are no junk stack frames on top.
 If you're using asyncio then your program may continue running for quite awhile before the right tasks are scheduled and the exception finally propagates to the top level, if ever.